GoogleCloudPlatform/serverless-log-trigger-demo/gcs-demo/README.md

 ### Overview
-This example demonstrates how a GCP network firewall rule change triggers a cloud function via pubsub and the function validates the rule.

-The cloud function takes a list of whitelisted rules from the environment variables.
-If a firewall rule is created or updated that has any violation, it would be deleted automatically in near real time (within seconds).
+In this example, if a Cloud Storage bucket is open to public for read or write, the change will trigger a cloud function via pubsub.
+If the bucket is not in a whitelist(defined via an environment variable), the function will remove the IAM policy and make the bucket private.

 Optionally, you can configure [Sendgrid](https://sendgrid.com/) to send an email notification to your email address.